bellabellahuang/EnglishIsland/inspiring-sentences.md

 * Decide what you want to do.
 Then decide to do it.
 Then do it.
 * The seconds were ticking by.
 * For the future, for the unborn.
+* The end was contained in the beginning.